Skip navigation

 About the program:

-Applications will be assessed and approved subject to a merit-based process, on a rolling basis, in the order as they are received (i.e funding will be awarded on a first come first served basis).
-Once funding has been fully allocated, the program will close.
+Applications are assessed and approved subject to a merit-based process, on a rolling basis, in the order as they are received (i.e funding will be awarded on a first come first served basis).

 To be eligible, you must be a South Australian fisheries and/or aquaculture licence holder.
 The full list of eligibility criteria is listed in the grant guidelines.